Home » How To Play Three Thirteen-Card Game (Rules)

 Round-by-Round Explanation:

-- In the first round, Threes are wild.
-This means that any 3 can be used as a substitute for any other card in your hand to form valid combinations or sets.
+• In the first round, Threes are wild.
+It means that any three can be used as a substitute for any other card in your hand to form valid combinations or sets.

-- In the second round, Fours are wild.
-Now, any 4 can serve as a wildcard, allowing for greater flexibility in creating valid card combinations.
+• In the second round, Fours are wild.
+Now, any four can serve as a wildcard, allowing for greater flexibility in creating valid card combinations.

-- In the fourth round, Sixes are wild.
-This enables players to utilize 6s as wild cards for more strategic gameplay.
+• In the fourth round, Sixes are wild, enabling players to use 6s as wild cards for more strategic gameplay.

-- During the fifth round, Sevens are wild.
-This adds another layer of unpredictability, as Sevens can now substitute for other cards.
+• During the fifth round, Sevens are wild.
+It adds another layer of unpredictability, as Sevens can now substitute for other cards.

-- For the ninth round, the Jacks are wild.
-This introduces another level of strategy and variation.
+• For the ninth round, the Jacks are wild, introducing another level of strategy and variation.

-- In the tenth round, Queens become wild, further mixing up the dynamics and requiring players to adapt their strategies.
+• In the tenth round, Queens become wild, mixing up the dynamics and requiring players to adapt their strategies.

-- Finally, in the eleventh and last round, Kings are wild, completing the cycle of wild cards.
-This adds a final layer of excitement and variety to the game.
+• Finally, in the eleventh and last round, the Kings are wild, completing the cycle of wild cards.
+It adds a final layer of excitement and variety to the game.

 Strategic Depth